 - Roast maple-glazed red garnet sweet potatoes (often mistakenly called yams) at 350 degrees F (175 degrees C) until tender.

 - To intensify the natural sweetness, cut your sweet potatoes into one-inch pieces, and lightly coat with virgin olive oil, before you roast them.

 - Add the maple syrup, organic butter, orange juice, vanilla, Himalayan sea salt, pepper, cinnamon, and nutmeg.

 - Take out and present in a serving dish!

-Sweet potatoes are a top source of beta-carotene and vitamin A. And when you add olive oil, its fat significantly increases absorption of beta-carotene.
-Sweet potatoes’ antioxidants called anthocyanins have potent anti-inflammatory properties.
-These are beneficial for bone and joint health: in studies, sweet potatoes reduced NF-kB, iNOS and COX-2 that are all markers of inflammation.8
+Sweet potatoes are a top source of beta-carotene (the precursor for vitamin A).
+And when you add olive oil, the fat significantly increases absorption of beta-carotene.
+Sweet potatoes’ antioxidants, called anthocyanins, have potent anti-inflammatory properties.
+These are beneficial for bone and joint health.
+In studies, sweet potatoes reduced NF-kB, iNOS and COX-2– all of which are markers of inflammation.

 Onions support bones!

 Studies show that onions can help increase bone density in menopausal and older women, and may lower their risk of hip fractures!
 It’s the sulfur in onions that researchers believe could be the reason.

 And the beans?
 Green beans are high in calcium.
 But perhaps the most important mineral they offer is silicon.
 Silicon is known as the “strength and beauty nutrient” because it builds collagen in connective tissue, skin and bone.
 Few foods have silicon, which is constantly depleted (through urine, hair loss, and nail clipping), so deficiency is common in older adults.

 Bread can promote inflammation that accelerates bone loss.
 Especially if it’s made with white flour and refined grains.